 Omar developed friendships, joined training programs, and reported fewer episodes of isolation.
 His sense of identity broadened beyond survivorhood into contribution and purpose.

-Sheila’s chronic illness forced early retirement from a career she loved.
+Sheila’s chronic illness forced her early retirement from a career she loved.
 She felt useless, depressed, and disconnected from her sense of competence.

 1. Honoring roots without idealizing the past